GiUCAN

 }};

-GiUCAN will use extractors to send queries - if needed - the consume the response and extract first and second float values using extraction functions (noop_extract
+GiUCAN will use extractors to send queries - if needed - the consume the response and extract first and second float values using extraction functions (noop_extract is provided in the codebase for convenience).

 user config examples